 Mobile Optimization

 Over half of all emails are opened on mobile devices.
 A clunky email on a small screen will lose readers before they even start.
-So, creating a mobile-friendly design only makes sense.
+So, creating a mobile-friendly email design only makes sense.

-- Use large, tappable CTAs (at least 44×44 pixels);
+- Large CTAs.
+Use a large and tappable CTA button (at least 44×44 pixels);

 Here’s an example of how your emails should appear on different devices: